kubernetes/community/contributors/design-proposals/storage/dynamic_volume_limit.md

 ### Prerequisite

-* This feature will be protected by an alpha feature gate, so as API and CLI changes needed for it.
+* 1.11 This feature will be protected by an alpha feature gate, so as API and CLI changes needed for it.
 We are planning to call the feature `AttachVolumeLimit`.
+* 1.12 This feature will be behind a beta feature gate and enabled by default.

 ### API Changes

 There is no API change needed for this feature.
 However existing `node.Status.Capacity` and `node.Status.Allocatable` will be extended to cover volume limits available on the node too.

-The key name that will store volume will be start with prefix `storage-attach-limits-`.
+The key name that will store volume will be start with prefix `attachable-volumes-`.
 The volume limit key will respect format restrictions applied to Kubernetes Resource names.
 Volume limit key for existing plugins might look like:

-* `storage-attach-limits-aws-ebs`
+* `attachable-volumes-aws-ebs`
-* `storage-attach-limits-gce-pd`
+* `attachable-volumes-gce-pd`

 `IsScalarResourceName` check will be extended to cover storage limits: